griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 If companies treat people without empathy during recruitment what does it say about working there?

-Just like canaries exposed to harmful gases, the code challenge can provide a useful warning for candidates to exit stage left immediately.
+Just like canaries exposed to harmful gases, the code challenge can provide a useful warning for interviewees to exit stage left immediately.

 ### Resources